 Six Seasons: A New Way with Vegetables, by Joshua McFadden with Martha Holmberg

 McFadden demands a deeper pantry than Tanis does.
 He pairs cauliflower with salt cod, and roasted onions with ‘nduja, the spreadable salami of southern Italy.
 But his culinary range is narrow, never straying from southern European traditions.
 Note the quotation marks around his (admittedly delicious) “Chinese” beef and broccoli recipe, which gets it umami not from soy sauce but rather from a pungent anchovy vinaigrette.
 “There’s nothing Chinese about this dish,” he notes, “rather than it reminds me of the takeout treat of my youth.”
 All that said, Six Seasons makes a fine pair with Market Cooking for any farmers market shopper.
-Turn to Tanis for simple family meals and to McFadden for celebrations.
+Turn to Tanis for simple weekday meals and to McFadden for celebrations.

 Nopalito: A Mexican Kitchen, by Gonzalo Guzman with Stacy Adimando